 Archiving is the process of moving data to another location for long-term retention.
 Unlike backup, archived data is not a copy, but rather inactive data an organization needs to keep.
 Reasons for archiving include legal regulations and compliance.
 Depending on the organization and type of original data, an archive may hold data for years.
 Archiving can also save an organization money by moving data off of a more costly primary storage device.

-Speed is less important in archives; even if the event is a legal action, you typically only have a few days to respond.
-Searchabilty is more critical in archives.
-In addition, importance is placed on the ability to scale data integrity and data retention over a long period of time, possibly decades.
+When comparing archive vs. backup, speed is less important in archives; even if the event is a legal action, you typically have a few days to respond.
+Searchability and indexing are more critical in archives as well.
+In addition, importance is placed on the ability to scale data integrity and Data retention over a long period of time, possibly decades.
 An archive is no longer limited to traditional files and images; most database applications have specific archive capabilities to allow the primary database to stay lean and fast while the archive is retained for research and compliance.

 Email archiving applications are often the catalyst for establishing a separate archive process.
 It's important to realize that you are legally responsible to do more than just capture email.

-When considering combining archive and backup onto a single platform, the decision will depend on the specific platform, what the organization's retention requirements are, and the expected goals of the backup and archive process.
+When considering combining archive and backup onto a single platform, the decision will depend on the specific platform, what the organization's retention requirements are and the expected goals of the archive vs. backup process.

-While disk also makes combining the process of backup and recovery into a single platform more realistic than tape, a best practice is to have a specific system for archives.
-Archives have different retention requirements, different recovery needs and different searchability requirements than backups.
+While disk makes combining the process of backup and recovery into a single platform more realistic than tape, a best practice is to have a specific system for archives.
+Archives have different retention requirements, recovery needs and searchability requirements than backups.